software

 Although there is an obvious use for high school students, it occurred to me that placement in accelerated classes starts as early as 3rd grade.
 In my school system, you had to be placed there by 7th grade if you wanted to take the most advanced math classes in high school.
 So parents probably should start their kids as early as 2nd grade.

 Another free program is Anki.
 While it’s a general purpose spaced rep. program, it has extra features for learning Japanese, English, and Russian.
 Students of Japanese can also try Reviewing the Kanji.
-It was also suggested in the Lifehacker forums that Pimsleur language CDs (which are available at your local library) could be converted to OpenCards decks for optimal aural learning.
+It was also suggested in the Lifehacker forums that Pimsleur language CDs (which are available at your local library if you don’t want to buy your own copy) could be converted to OpenCards decks for optimal aural learning.

 1. As opposed to going out of your way to pillage the thesaurus, or using some other list of vocabulary words without a relevant context. []